petyaracz/Racz2023trance/Readme.md

 version of the paper is [here](https://docs.google.com/document/d/1qbcsCeQ-Tw2W-yhQvvYd1Nk5ImQznqWBmiHX09lB_24/edit?usp=sharing).
 The `helper` file creates the data files.
-The `model` files run the Gradient Boosting Model and the Bayestraits model, respectively.
+The `model` files run the Gradient Boosting Model, the Generalised Linear Model, and the Bayestraits model, respectively.

 We have three questions.
 What sort of social factors have been proposed to cooccur with trance and possession phenomena?
 Can we give support to